snapwiki/SnapProjectEmbed/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# Old Versions

-The current version of Snap!
-Project Embed is 3.x.
-If you would like to use an older version, please switch to its respective branch-
-* v1: v1
-* v2: v2